D0LESS/OmniThreads_Extension/README.md

    `vsce publish`

 ---
 For more, see the build plan and in-code documentation.
+ECHO is on.